LinkedIn Lead Generation Guide for Social Selling

 Beam Content's LinkedIn page as an example of LinkedIn lead generation.

+This content agency employs strong messaging on their LinkedIn page, from a value proposition in their header image to a creative tagline.
 What really sets them apart is the strategic presence of cofounder Brooklin Nash.
 He developed a large following thanks to posting viral-ready content, like jokes that show off his personality.

 Brooklin Nash post as an example of LinkedIn lead generation.